yref-boop/concurrency/README.md

 - e3: add threads that swap values on two different positions
 - e4: change the behaviour of the iterations so that it specifies the number of total iterations for each set of threads

+### previous-practicals
+another set of 3 practicals, for more details check its own readme